mehmetGokcek/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 User Login: Users can create profiles and log in to their accounts.
+Social Media Login: Users can user social media accounts to log in.
 Create new items: Users can create, delete, update products/items, add description, retail location and unit cost.
 Upload Media Files: Users can upload pictures of the items.
 Mobile Phone Browser Compability: Webapp would allow picture upload on mobile paltforms.